dignite-projects/dignite-abp/docs/en/Dynamic-Forms.md

 To get started with `Dignite.Abp.DynamicForms`, follow these steps:

-- Install the `Dignite.Abp.DynamicForms` NuGet package in your Blazor project.
+- Install the `Dignite.Abp.DynamicForms` Nuget package into the `Domain.Shared` project of the Abp project.

 - Add `DigniteAbpDynamicFormsModule` to the `[DependsOn(...)]` attribute list in your [module class](https://docs.abp.io/en/abp/latest/Module-Development-Basics).